 A4.
 No. Do you have to have your driver’s license if you’re not driving?
 It’s still good to have with you anyway (put it in your glove-box if you have to go into an establishment that doesn’t permit CCWs).

 Q5.
 Do you have to have a CCL to have a firearm in your home?

 A5.
-Haven’t you heard of the 2nd Amendment?
-Everyone should have, minimum, a shotgun in the house for home protection.
+Everyone should have, minimum, a handgun in the house for home protection.